atlas289/MazeGenerator/README.md

 # MazeGenerator
 Generates a random maze of a predefined size.

-Implemented in C with the Cairo library, and produces a .png file in the project's directory.
+Implemented in C with the [Cairo](http://cairographics.org/) library.
+Renders a .png file in the project's directory.